Great Story. Gotta Figure Out How tell it!

 In fact, they were three — threads that kept crossing until they finally braided into one:

-Then the circle widened — Tom + Twinkles + a Colombiana.
+Then the circle widened — Tom + Twinkles + a Latina

-That’s when I realized: it was never about rescue — it was about reciprocity.
-The same truths that bound us together — patience, empathy, quiet strength — were the ones that had been waiting in me all along.
-We mistake noise for certainty, urgency for courage.
-But strength isn’t domination; it’s steadiness.
-Courage isn’t rescue; it’s responsibility.
+That’s when I realized: it was never about rescue.
+The same truths that bound us together — patience, empathy, quiet strength — that bound boy girl, dog, together were the ones that had been waiting all along.

 Getting Unleashed grew from that realization.